thomas-tanay/thomas-tanay.github.io/face-verification.md

 <u> 4) Remove the junk images: </u>

-The openCV face detector does not perform very well and a lot of "junk images" are recognized as faces.
-Fortunately, these images can easily be filtered out: their feature representations through the face network are more "flat" that the feature representations of actual faces (their average activations are weaker and their norms d are smaller).
+The openCV face detector performs relatively poorly.
+Fortunately, the "junk images" can easily be filtered out: their feature representations through the face network are "flatter" than the feature representations of actual faces (their norms d are smaller).

 <img width="600" src="/img/faces3.png">

 <br/>

-<u> 5) Remove the other faces: </u>
+<u> 5) Remove anyone who's not Bill Murray: </u>

-The "Bill Murray" cluster can finally be isolated by using a standard algorithm such as DBSCAN.
+The "Bill Murray" cluster can be isolated by using a standard algorithm such as DBSCAN.

 <img width="600" src="/img/faces4.png">